engineerbk/mmwave-wigig-sdk/README.md

 # mmwave-wigig-sdk
+SDK provides API interact with 5G mmWave devices from Tensorcom and Dongle.
-- SDK provides APIs in mcsl_api.h
+- Current APIs are defined as in mcsl_api.h header file.
 - A sample code in main.cpp.

 Installation:
 - To build SDK just using "make" from command line.

+To use SDK:
 - Linked library file and mcsl_api.h to your source.